pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The ``server namespaces`` command lists the namespaces of the WBEM server of the :term:`current connection`.

+The format of the command is:
+    pywbemcli [GENERAL-OPTIONS] server namespaces [COMMAND-OPTIONS]

 The result is displayed using ``txt`` output format or :term:`Table output formats`.